pallets-eco/flask-admin/doc/db_mongoengine.rst

 Features:

- - MongoEngine 0.7+ support;
+ - MongoEngine 0.7+ support
- - Paging, sorting, filters, etc;
+ - Paging, sorting, filters, etc
- - Inline editing of related models;
+ - Supports complex document structure (lists, subdocuments and so on)
+ - GridFS support for file and image uploads

-In order to use MongoEngine integration, you need to install `flask-mongoengine` package, as Flask-Admin uses form scaffolding from it.
+In order to use MongoEngine integration, you need to install the `flask-mongoengine` package, as Flask-Admin uses form scaffolding from it.

 You don't have to use Flask-MongoEngine in your project - Flask-Admin will work with "raw"